kajott/CompoKit/README.md

 - Most programs and their configuration files are contained in a single directory, `bin`.
 - As far as possible, the programs are set up in a "portable" mode that eliminates or minimizes interference with possible pre-existing system-wide installations of the same programs.
 - All tools are automatically downloaded and unpacked using a PowerShell script.
 No special software needs to be pre-installed.
+- The script `setpath.cmd` can be used to add CompoKit's `bin` directory to the `PATH` in command-line sessions.

 ## Installation